projectpotos/projectpotos.github.io/docs/guide/own-role/cicd.md

 ## Automated Molecule tests

-We want to ensure the defined [molecule tests](./molecule) always succeed and we follow the yaml/ansible lint for a consistent code quality, so we have the following Github Workflow:
+We want to ensure the defined [Molecule tests](./molecule) always succeed and we follow the yaml/ansible lint for a consistent code quality, so we have the following Github Workflow:

 ```yaml
 ---